bcjaeger/obliqueRSF/README.md

 data("pbc",package='survival')

 # event is death
-# censored at time of last contact or transplant
+# censor study participants at time of last contact or transplant
 pbc$status[pbc$status>=1]=pbc$status[pbc$status>=1]-1

 # format categorical variables as factors
+# if we don't do this, missforest will not impute 0/1 variables
+# in the way that we would like it to.
 pbc = pbc %>%
   dplyr::select(-id)%>%
   mutate(trt=factor(trt),